 Amici curiae are nearly 50 diverse, interfaith religious and interreligious congregations, associations, and organizations, pursuing their respective faiths alongside each other and standing for the right of all believers to practice their faiths, as guaranteed by the First Amendment to the United States Constitution.
-Amici have a wide array of beliefs and come from different faith traditions, yet unite here to speak with one voice against the imposition of barriers to entering this country that are based solely on ethnicity, nationality, or religion, especially when such barriers keep out refugees.
+Amici have a wide array of beliefs and come from different faith traditions, yet unite here to speak with one voice against the imposition of barriers to entering this country that are based solely on ethnicity, nationality, or religion, as well as the suspension and reduction of the United States Refugee Assistance Program.
 Descriptions of amici are set forth in Appendix A.